2. The power steering pump reservoir is located behind the radiator near the front edge (near the end with the drive belt) engine (see illustration).

 7.6.
 The marks on the dipstick indicate the required hydraulic fluid level

-7. If it is necessary to replenish the level, pour the liquid recommended by the specifications directly into the tank; use a funnel to prevent leaks.
+7. If it is necessary to top up the level, pour the liquid recommended by the technical specifications directly into the tank; to prevent leaks, use a funnel.

-8. If frequent topping up is required, carefully check all power steering hoses, all hose clamps, power steering pump and steering gear for leaks.
+8. If frequent fluid additions are required, carefully check all power steering hoses, all hose clamps, the power steering pump and the steering gear for leaks.